-Patients had access to appointments and choice of dentists, to suit their preferences, and emergency appointments were available on the same day.
-Patients could request appointments by telephone or in person.
-The practice opening hours and out of hours appointment information was provided at the entrance to the practice and in the patient leaflet.
+Patients had access to appointments to suit their preferences, and emergency appointments were available on the same day.
+Patients could request appointments by telephone or in

+The practice opening hours and out of hours appointment information was provided at the entrance to the practice and on the practice website.

 The practice captured social and lifestyle information on the medical history forms completed by patients which helped the dentists to identify patients' specific needs and direct treatment to ensure the best outcome was achieved for the patient.
-Staff were prompted to be aware of patients' specific needs or medical conditions via the use of a flagging system on the dental care records.
+Staff were prompted to be aware of patients' specific needs or medical conditions via the use of a flagging system on the dental care